Revisiting the determinacy on New Keynesian Models: A survey: Introduction

-The paper is organized as follows: after reviewing the Budan--Fourier Theorem in Section \ref{the budan fourier theorem} and some determinacy terminology we introduce in Section \ref{determinacy terminology} to shorten and simplify the statement of several of our results, in Section \ref{Gali model}, we look at a canonical New Keynesian (NK) model and derive the conditions for determinacy of equilibrium when the money supply follows an exogenous path.
+The paper is organized as follows: after reviewing the Budan--Fourier Theorem in Section \ref{the budan fourier theorem} and some determinacy terminology we introduce in Section \ref{determinacy terminology} to shorten and simplify the statement of several of the results, in Section \ref{Gali model}, we look at a canonical New Keynesian (NK) model and derive the conditions for determinacy of equilibrium when the money supply follows an exogenous path.
 In Section \ref{models with lagged data}, we consider a model in which a monetary authority responds to lagged values of output, inflation, and interest rate deviations.
 In Section \ref{behavioral model}, we explore stability conditions for a model in which agents do not fully understand future policies.
-Finally, in Section \ref{potential limitations}, we explore the potential limitations of our methods to tackle more involved models; even in this case, we illustrate that the Budan--Fourier Theorem is still a useful tool to provide necessary determinacy conditions that are easy to check in practice, because they only require polynomial evaluation.
+Finally, in Section \ref{potential limitations}, we explore the potential limitations of these methods to tackle more involved models; even in this case, we illustrate that the Budan--Fourier Theorem is still a useful tool to provide necessary determinacy conditions that are easy to check in practice, because they only require polynomial evaluation.
+It is well known that, when the characteristic equation is of degree two, there are several more elementary ways to tackle this issue; for instance, Chatelain and Ralf \cite[Proposition 1]{ChatelainRalf2018} use the fact that, when the characteristic equation is of degree two, the eigenvalues are non--linear functions of the trace and the determinant of the corresponding matrix \cite[pages 63--67]{Azariadis1993}.

 We want also to mention here in what linear rational expectational models we are interested to tackle the determinacy issue in this paper; indeed, all our models can be cast in the form